 Factors that were considered in the ranking: academic reputation, availability of online resources, variety of courses, flexibility of course schedules, and courses relevant to modern animation and graphic design occupations.
 As always at Successful Student, this ranking is considered from the student’s point of view.

-Featured Online Animation and Graphic Design Degrees: Click for Information
+Featured Online Degrees in Graphic Design and Animation, Click for Information:

 1. Savannah College of Art and Design (Savannah, Georgia)

 Uniquely dedicated to all areas of art and design, the Savannah College in Georgia offers Bachelor’s and Master’s degrees in over 40 areas of study.
 The diversity of the student body includes 12,000 pupils from all 50 states, 23 percent of whom bring international representation.

 Online courses, available for the past 12 years, run on a 10 week schedule.
 A total of 180 course study hours are required to complete the online Bachelor of Arts in Graphic Design.
 Concentration classes provide detailed study in Topography, Graphic Design Media Management, and Production for Print and Digital Environments.
 Students are expected to develop comprehensive portfolios throughout the program that will aid in networking and job placement.

 Faculty members are nationally recognized and bring personal experience to the classroom.
 Professors have worked for major brands and companies including General Electric, MTV, American Express, and Walt Disney.

 2. Berkeley College (White Plains, New York)

 With a commitment to ‘Students First’, Berkeley College offers a variety of undergraduate, graduate, and certificate programs that include hands on education and internship experience.
 Enrollment includes over 8,000 students with over 900 international pupils from over 100 countries.